 The problem is that, although the CDC estimates there are 12.1 million American school-age children with vision problems, only one in three receives eye care before the age of 6.

 Dr. Roy Chuck, chairman of ophthalmology at Montefoire Medical Center in New York, notes that “nearsighted work can really affect the development of young eyes.
 If that is exclusively the kind of work that you are doing, it is equally important to be outside playing, stimulating your far vision.”

 The National Eye Institute plans to dedicate $10 million dollars to future studies, in order to figure out what caused the rise in myopia.
-But in the meantime, we here at Rebuild Your Vision will be getting regular eye exams, for ourselves and our children; following our solid program of eye exercises; and trading the cell phone, computer, and TV, at least once in a while, for a romp in the great outdoors with our families.
+But in the meantime, we here at Rebuild Your Vision will be getting regular eye exams, for ourselves and our children; taking our daily eye vitamins; and trading the cell phone, computer, and TV, at least once in a while, for a romp in the great outdoors with our families.

 There are exercises that can provide a natural treatment for nearsightedness.
 The exercises basically train your vision so that you can learn to focus in the objects that are farther away.
 While these exercises work, they are not an instant cure.